Taking the GMAT

 Score Cancellation Option

 At the conclusion of your test, you will be shown your unofficial test scores.
-You are then given the option to either cancel or report your test scores.
+You then have the option either to cancel or to report your test scores.
 If you do not select “Report Scores” within two minutes, your scores will automatically be canceled.
-So be sure to pay close attention for this screen.
-If you cancel your scores, your scores will never be reported and your official score report will not show any record of this test adminstration.
-Business schools will not be informed of your cancelled test attempt.
-You are not given a refund of your test fees.
+You can also cancel your scores online within 72 hours of your exam for a $25 fee.
+If you cancel your scores, neither your scores nor your test attempt will be reported to business schools.
+If you cancel your scores, whether at the test center or online within 72 hours, you can reinstate your scores within the next 4 years 11 months for a $50 fee.

 To Report or Not to Report